-Each printer model, and even different units of the same printer model*, have different powers across the printing area (the vat/resin tank) available for curing the resins, with differences of around 300% or higher**.
+Each printer model (even different units of the same printer model) have different light power across the printing area (the vat/resin tank) available for curing the resins, with differences of around 300% or higher.

-This document published by the FDA: Technical Considerations for Additive Manufactured Medical Devices clearly highlights that:
+This document published by the FDA: Technical Considerations for Additive Manufactured Medical Devices in page 14 clearly highlights that:

 Optimal settings and parameters for a single model of a machine can vary greatly when printing different devices or components.
 Furthermore, optimal settings and parameters can vary between machines of the same model even when printing the same devices or components.

-See below the evidence and proof of facts: the power of two commercial MLCD printers, the Phrozen Sonic Mini with 0.6 mW/cm2 vs the Anycubic Mono X with 1.7 mW/cm2.
+See below the evidence and proof of facts: the power of two commercial MLCD printers, the Phrozen Sonic Mini with 0.6 mW/cm2 vs the Anycubic Mono X with 1.7 mW/cm2 measured with a commercial light meter UV-420 of 400 Euro with a wavelength measuring range 375-475 nm and a maximum peak wavelength at 420 nm.

-Learn about the natural decay of light power of 3D printers:
+Learn more about the natural gradual decay of light power of 3D printers:

 • Anycubic Photon Zero 0.27/0.30 mW/cm2*